timotter9/fast-items/README.md

 # fast-items
-Learning docker using basic FastAPI app
+- Learning docker using basic FastAPI app
+- Learning to use VS Code and WSL